SKTeamLab/esm-msr/README.md

 **Note on Requirements:** *Single-mutation data is required for all visualization modes* to properly map additive stability scores onto sidechains.

+**Target Selection:**

+Confirm that you will apply the visualization to the correct chain entity.
+If you are visualizing a newly created result, this should be auto-populated to the correct value.

 #### Core Configuration
+The central paradigm is to visualize either singles, doubles, or interactions that are outside of the thresholds defined in the next section.
 * **Display Mode:** Choose the primary visualization strategy:
   * **Singles:** Visualizes independent single mutations.
-  * **WT Epistasis:** Visualizes epistatic interactions between wild-type residues when truncated to Alanine (or Glycine).
-Mapped directly onto the native WT geometry.
+  * **WT Epistasis:** Visualizes epistatic interactions between wild-type residues by asssessing truncation to Alanine (or Glycine).
+Mapped directly onto the native WT geometry; residue colors indicate effects of mutation to alanine.
-  * **MT Epistasis:** Visualizes epistatic interactions between highest-scoring mutant pairs, utilizing dynamically generated structural layers to resolve overlapping geometry.
+  * **MT Epistasis:** Visualizes epistatic interactions between mutant pairs, utilizing dynamically generated structural layers to resolve overlapping geometry.
 * **Select Pairs By:** Determines the metric used to filter and sort interactions (either the raw Epistasis ΔΔΔG score, or the total Double Mutant Stability score).
 * **Display Priority:** Determines which interactions to keep when the "Max Interactions" cap is hit.
-You can prioritize by High score (highest predicted stability change), Low score, or Magnitude (absolute value of stability change).
+You can prioritize by High score (highest predicted stability change), Low score, or Magnitude (absolute value).
-* **Global Filters:** Quickly exclude specific mutations from the visualization (e.g., No WT Cys, No Mut Pro) to clean up the display.
+* **Global Filters:** Quickly exclude specific mutations from the visualization to clean up the display.
+Note that No MT Cys is especially useful to mitigate false positives caused by assay bias.
 * **Score Selection (Additive Base):** Select which raw additive score to use as the base metric (Dual-view, WT LoRA, or MT LoRA). *Note: Dual-view is required for epistasis.
 If you skipped the MT pass during inference, only WT LoRA predictions will be available.*

 #### Global Thresholds and Networks
 * **Pos/Neg Thresholds:** Only mutations or epistatic pairs with scores strictly greater than the Positive Threshold or less than the Negative Threshold are visualized.
+Setting the negative threshold to -10 will effectively filter out al destabilizing mutants.
 * **Non-Target Chain Transp %:** Adjusts the opacity of opposing chains in the complex to reduce visual clutter.
 * **Max Interactions per Position:** (Epistasis modes only).
 Caps the number of epistatic network edges that can originate from a single residue to prevent visual overload (the "hairball" effect).
 * **Visualize Contacts:** Shows surrounding wild-type contextual residues within a specified Angstrom radius of the visualized mutant sidechains.
   * Contacting atoms are explicitly highlighted based on your styling preferences.
-  * *Note: Distances are calculated using sidechain heavy atoms.
-Backbone-only contacts are excluded.*
 * **Color Backbone by Highest Additive ΔΔG:** (Singles & WT Epistasis mode only).
-Colors the wild-type ribbon backbone on a Red-to-White-to-Green gradient based on the highest-scoring candidate at each position.
+Colors the wild-type ribbon backbone on a Pink-to-White-to-Green gradient based on the highest-scoring candidate at each position.

 #### Rendering and Styling
 Customize the color, geometry style (stick, ball, sphere, wire), and transparency of the structural components.
-* **WT Style:** Applies to the "ghost" wild-type residues left behind for structural context.
+* **WT Style:** Applies to the "ghost" wild-type residues left behind for structural context, so you can assess "is this mutation really a better fit?".
-* **Mut Color / Style:** Applies to the mutated sidechains. **LEAVE BLANK FOR ADDITIVE SCORE** to automatically color the mutant carbons based on their individual stability score (Red-to-White-to-Green gradient).
+* **Mut Color / Style:** Applies to the mutated sidechains. **LEAVE BLANK FOR ADDITIVE SCORE** to automatically color the mutant carbons based on their individual stability score (Pink-to-White-to-Green gradient).
 * **Contact Style:** Applies explicitly to the surrounding context residues.

 #### Color Mapping Guide
 When using the default styling (leaving the Mut Color blank), the visualizer generates dynamic colorbars mapped to your data:
 * 🟩 **Green (Atoms/Backbone):** Favorable additive single-mutant stability (score > 0).
-* 🟥 **Red (Atoms/Backbone):** Unfavorable additive single-mutant stability (score < 0).
+* 🟥 **Pink (Atoms/Backbone):** Unfavorable additive single-mutant stability (score < 0).
-* 🟧 **Orange (Pseudobonds):** Positive epistasis / synergistic interaction (score > 0).
+* 🟦 **Blue (Pseudobonds):** Positive epistasis / synergistic interaction (score > 0).
-* 🟦 **Blue (Pseudobonds):** Negative epistasis / antagonistic interaction (score < 0).
+* 🟧 **Orange (Pseudobonds):** Negative epistasis / antagonistic interaction (score < 0).